 Bac Ninh province has grown from an agricultural community to a major industrial centre with multinational companies (MNCs) in the Northern Key Economic Zone.

 Thanks to its proximity to Hanoi and Ho Chi Minh City, Bac Ninh has become the second most attractive option for foreign investors to pour investment into Vietnam.
-As evidence, its total GRDP (Gross Regional Domestic Product) in 2017 increased by 19% compared to the previous year – becoming the second highest per capita income in the country.
+As evidence, its total GRDP (Gross Regional Domestic Product) in 2019 is US$ 7.024 billions – becoming the third highest province GRDP in the country.

 Binh Duong province, located in the south of Vietnam, has been striving to build a welcoming investing zone and has successfully turned itself into an ideal destination for investors to start a business in Vietnam.
 With only one and a half hour drive from Ho Chi Minh City, Binh Duong’s close proximity to Ho Chi Minh City has attracted large foreign companies to grow and expand their production as part of their supply chain in the province.
 On top of that, Binh Duong has focused on attracting investments in hi-tech, less labour-intensive and environmentally friendly industries.